Emmett H. Poindexter

-Emmett Hawkins Poindexter (November 6, 1892 – October 21, 1945) was an American physician, merchant and politician who served in the Virginia House of Delegates from 1938 to 1944, representing his native Louisa County.
+Emmett Hawkins Poindexter (November 6, 1892 – October 21, 1945) was an American physician, merchant, and politician.
+He served in the Virginia House of Delegates from 1938 to 1944, representing his native Louisa County.

-Early life and education
+Early life

-Born in the closing weeks of 1892 to the former Susan Ann Richardson (1855-1938) and her husband Edward Hawkins Poindexter (1853-1942) at historic Fredericks Hall in Louisa County's Cuckoo District.
-That house, in which Poindexter lived virtually his entire life, had been owned during most of the 19th century by the locally prominent Harris family, including of Frederick Harris, first president of the Louisa Central Railroad and three time state delegate, and whose son Nathaniel became Chief of Engineers of the Southern Armies.
-However, after the conflict it would be sold and had numerous owners before its purchase by the Poindexters.
-Poindexter had an elder sister, Lucy Maude Poindexter Davis, who survived him, although their brother William died as an infant.
-Poindexter was educated privately at McGuire's University school before entering the Medical College of Virginia, where he earned his medical degree, then served in World War I.
+Poindexter was born on November 6, 189,2 at the historic Fredericks Hall in the Cuckoo District of Louisa County, Virginia.
+His parents were Susan Ann Richardson (1855-1938) and her husband Edward Hawkins Poindexter (1853-1942).
+Fredericks Hall was owned by the locally prominent Harris family during most of the 19th century.
+However, after the Civil War, the house was sold and had numerous owners before being purchased by the Poindexters.

+Poindexter was educated privately at McGuire's School in Louisiana County.
+He enrolled in the Medical College of Virginia, where he earned a degree in pharmacy.

 Career

+Poindexter was a physician and merchant.
+He served overseas in World War I as Base Hospital 45 with "McGuire Unit".
+After the war, he formed a business with his father.

-Dr. Poindexter was a physician and merchant, as well as a member of the Baptist Church, Masons, Acca Temple Shriners and the Commonwealth Club.
-He served on the Board of Directors of the Bank of Louisa, as well as the Louisa Fire Insurance Company and Neighborhood Theatres, Inc.
+He served on the board of directors of the Bank of Louisa, as well as the Louisa Fire Insurance Company and Neighborhood Theatres, Inc. He was a member of the State Highway Commission.

-Louisa County voters first elected Dr. Poindexter to represent them (part time) in the Virginia House of Delegates in 1937, and he won re-election twice, but resigned after the 1942 regular section, thus serving from 1938-1942.
+Louisa County voters first elected Poindexter to represent them (part-time) in the Virginia House of Delegates in 1937.
+He won re-election twice, but resigned after the 1942 regular session, thus serving from 1938 to 1942.

 Personal life

 Poindexter married Ruth Maxine Sanne.
-They had a son, Emmett Poindexter Jr., who survived his parents.
+They had a son, Emmett Poindexter Jr., and a daughter, Martha Anne Poindexter.
+Poindexter lived in the Fredericks Hall house virtually his entire life.

-Death and legacy
+He was a member of the American Legion, the Masons, Acca Temple of the Shrine, and the Commonwealth Club.
+He was also a member of the Baptist Church.

-Poindexter died in Dutchess County, New York, aged 51.
-His remains were returned to Louisa County, and interred with those of his parents, who had died a decade earlier, at the Bethpage Christian Church cemetery in Louisa.
+Poindexter died in the Veterans Hospital in Castle Point, New York, on October 21, 1945, at the age of 51.
+He was buried at the Bethpage Christian Church cemetery in Louisa County, Virginia.